Celeste-AI/Celeste-AI/README.md

 * Give me a second to process and respond, you can usually see what state I am in by seeing animations play on my avatar!

 ## Celeste is not making any sense!
 She is broken!
-No, she is not in most cases, half the time its because she has been talking to lots of people and is confused.
+Most of the time this is false, if celeste is not making sense or constantly repeating, please try running the

-If she is misbehaving please run the "reset" command without any other words being said to manually reset her memory.
+"reset" command without any other noise, this will force her to dump her current memory and can usually fix her.

 ⚠️ **Abuse of this function could lead to moderation.**

+**⬇️ IF SHE DOES ANY OF THIS, SHE MAY BE BROKEN! ⬇️**
+* Not responding to voices.
+* Test bubbles not working.
+* 'FATAL-ERROR' displayed above head.

+Otherwise this just wastes my time and causes unnecessary stress.

 You can find other commmands in (INSERT COMMAND LIST HERE SOON <3)

 ## How can I meet celeste?